 Children Need and Deserve Ample Time With Their Family

-Stress Will Interfere With a Child’s Natural Love of Learning
+Stress Interferes With a Child’s Natural Love of Learning

 Einstein wrote, “It is a very grave mistake to think that the enjoyment of seeing and searching can be promoted by means of coercion.”
 When a one-year-old falls down while learning to walk, we say, “Good try!
 You’ll catch on soon!”
 No caring parent would say, “Every baby your age should be walking.
 You’d better be walking by Friday!”